-- Students interested in transferring from their current program of study to another program of study at the institution are required to meet with the Registrar to complete the required paperwork.
-Students who have earned credit in other Escoffier Online International Culinary Academy programs may, in some cases, transfer courses applicable to the new program as determined by the Chief Academic Officer - Students interested in transferring coursework from another institution must supply an official college transcript from the institution from which they are seeking credit.
+- Students interested in transferring from their current program of study to another program of study at the institution are required contact the Registrar to complete any required paperwork.
+Students who have earned credit in other Escoffier Online International Culinary Academy programs may, in some cases, transfer courses applicable to the new program as determined by the Chief Academic Officer. - Students interested in transferring coursework from another institution must supply an official college transcript from the institution from which they are seeking credit.
 Transcripts will be reviewed by the Registrar regarding transferability of credit.
 Considerations include, but are not limited to, the transferred course(s) having the same clock or credit hours and the content covering the same competencies.
 Transferred coursework must have been taken within the last five years.
 Only coursework with a grade equivalent to a "C" or better will be accepted.
 Acceptance of transfer credit is at the sole discretion of Escoffier Online International Culinary Academy.
-Transfer credit to or from EOICA is not guaranteed unless by written agreement.
+Transfer credit to Escoffier Online is not guaranteed unless by written agreement. - Escoffier Online does not guarantee the transferability of its credits to any other institution.
+Students may request assistance with transfer of credit to other institutions in writing.
+Institutional assistance may include, but is not limited to, providing guidance and providing official transcript or course outlines.